PrachiRathod9/CodeAlpha_Portfolio_Site/README.md

 # CodeAlpha_Portfolio_Site
-This is my project for CodeAlpha intership where I build my personal portfolio Site using Html and Css
+This is my project for CodeAlpha intership where I build my personal portfolio Site using Html and CSS